Clan Napier: 17th century and Civil War

 From a branch of this family passed to Portugal Christopher Naper, then Cristóvão Naper, nobleman who served John IV of Portugal in the wars against Spain.
 His son Francis Naper, then Francisco Naper, originary of Scotland, was Governor of Abrantes and married Dona Maria Coutinho, bastard daughter of Dom Álvaro Coutinho, who found himself at the Restoration of Bahia and Pernambuco, and wife Maria Sanches, native of Vilar Torpim, end of Castelo Rodrigo, who was of the good of the place.
 Dom Álvaro Coutinho was a bastard son of Dom Fernando Coutinho, fourth of the name, 9th and last Marshal of the Realm and Alcaide-Mor of the Castle of Pinhel, and Maria de Escovar, daughter of honoured farmers of Pinhel.
-Dom Francisco Naper - called by Dom maybe for the having the tratment of Sir, or just for being a foreign nobleman - had by his wife: Dom Francisco Naper (or Napier) de Lencastre, Captain of the Naus of India, where he went twice, Governor of the Nova Colónia of Rio de Janeiro, afterwards Field-Master of a Tercio in Alentejo, who came to die unmarried, without issue, at the Taking of Valencia de Alcántara, on 8 May 1705, during the War of the Spanish Succession; Dom Álvaro Coutinho de Lencastre, who married at the Madeira Island; Dona Madalena de Lencastre, wife of Francisco de Brito de Elvas, son of Heitor Mendes de Brito de Elvas, "the one of the Carmo", and first wife, who had no issue and after becoming a widow was a Nun at the Saviour Convent; Dona Guiomar de Lencastre, married to Francisco Aranha de Barros, Knight of the Habit of the Order of Christ, son of Gaspar Aranha de Barros and wife Guiomar de Brito, with issue; and Dona Luísa de Lencastre, Nun at the Monastery of Saint Anne, of Lisbon.
+Dom Francisco Naper - called by Dom maybe for the having the treatment of Sir, or just for being a foreign nobleman - had by his wife: Dom Francisco Naper (or Napier) de Lencastre, Captain of the Naus of India, where he went twice, Governor of the Nova Colónia of Rio de Janeiro, afterwards Field-Master of a Tercio in Alentejo, who came to die unmarried, without issue, at the Taking of Valencia de Alcántara, on 8 May 1705, during the War of the Spanish Succession; Dom Álvaro Coutinho de Lencastre, who married at the Madeira Island; Dona Madalena de Lencastre, wife of Francisco de Brito de Elvas, son of Heitor Mendes de Brito de Elvas, "the one of the Carmo", and first wife, who had no issue and after becoming a widow was a Nun at the Saviour Convent; Dona Guiomar de Lencastre, married to Francisco Aranha de Barros, Knight of the Habit of the Order of Christ, son of Gaspar Aranha de Barros and wife Guiomar de Brito, with issue; and Dona Luísa de Lencastre, Nun at the Monastery of Saint Anne, of Lisbon.
 The arms used by the Naper family, as much in England as in Portugal, are: argent, a saltire spiked gules, accompanied by four roses gules, open or; crest: an arm, dressed gules, rolled up argent, put in pale, with hand in carnation, holding a crescent argent.